 1. Prioritize and Organize

 Effective time management is crucial in a field where "time is money."
-Prioritizing tasks based on urgency and importance can help reduce last-minute pressures.
-Using organizational tools or apps to keep track of deadlines and meetings can also alleviate stress by providing a clear overview of work commitments.
+Prioritizing tasks based on urgency and importance can help reduce last‑minute pressures.
+Using organizational tools such as Trello or Asana to keep track of deadlines and meetings can also alleviate stress by providing a clear overview of work commitments.

 Reading more: